-This page explains how optimize the performance the Firefox code base
+This page explains how to optimize the performance of the Firefox code base.

 General Performance references¶